Skip to main content

 Core AdministratorAn organization (currently, The Trade Desk) that manages the EUID Core Service and other components.
 For example, it distributes encryption keys and salts to EUID operators and sends user opt-out requests to operators and DSPs.

-Open operators run public instances of the Operator Service.
-For example, The Trade Desk currently serves as an open operator for the EUID framework, available to all participants.
-If other open operators are available, a participant can choose which operator to work with.
+Public Operators (Open Operators) run public instances of the Operator Service.
+For example, The Trade Desk currently serves as a Public Operator for the EUID framework, available to all participants.
+If other Public Operators are available, a participant can choose which operator to work with.

 DSPsDSPs integrate with the EUID system to receive EUIDs from advertisers (as first-party data) and third-party data providers (as third-party data) and leverage them to inform bidding on EUIDs in the bidstream.